matt2718/colorado-qb/_pages/info/start-a-team.md

 ## Questions

-The [packet archives](quizbowlpackets.com) is a virtually unlimited source of free, high-quiality practice material for all levels of quiz bowl.
+The [packet archives](quizbowlpackets.com) is a virtually unlimited source of free, high-quality practice material for all levels of quiz bowl.
 [This guide](https://cbreach.wordpress.com/packet-categorization/) provides an excellent (albeit slightly dated) overview of various sets' difficulty.